tomapasta/first_project/README.md

 resetting the index

 ### 4. Created a Kanban Board for Project Management Purposes on Trello.
-We organized the tasks between AM/PM for the whole week.
+Using Kanban Board, A.K managed the tasks on Trello, organising the tasks between AM/PM for the whole duration of 4 days project.

 <img width="1762" height="609" alt="Screenshot 2026-02-07 113142" src="https://github.com/user-attachments/assets/b395256a-e796-4cd0-ba3c-2621fb0bbb1a" />

 ### 5. Created a Github Repository for the Project

-We created the repository and defined the collaboration status for all group members.
-We use branch and merge techniques, so all files are always updated.
+We created the repository and defined the collaboration status for all group members using branch and merge techniques, so all files are always updated.
 We have practiced working collaboratively on the repository.

 ## Day 2 – Data Examination and Hypothesis